denysdovhan/purifier-card/README.md

 ### `shortcuts` object

-You can define [custom scripts][ha-scripts] for custom actions or add shortcuts for switching presets and speeds via `shortcuts` option.
+You can define [custom scripts][ha-scripts] for custom actions or add shortcuts for switching presets and percentages via `shortcuts` option.

 | Name           |   Type   | Default  | Description                                                                                     |
 | -------------- | :------: | -------- | ----------------------------------------------------------------------------------------------- |